shillontheroad/makers-jam/CONTRIBUTING.md

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [EMAIL].

 ## What we're working on

+# Lines of Inquiry
+* The development of a webmaker profile inspires, motivates and focuses the work of educators
+* Add some info on *why* people should read your contributor guidelines and *what* they are.
+* A MakersJam open kit provides a creative and tactile approach to the development of web literacy skills supporting educators build capacity for learners to write, read and participate on the web
+* A primary manifesto for web literacy in schools, raises awareness to protect the health of the open web providing a launchpad for integration a local, national and global level.

+# Essential Questions
+1. What are the key attributes of a webmaker?
+2. What are essential items for a MakersJam kit bag to kickstart a MakerSpace in a school?
+3. How can web literacy education be provided for trainee teachers?
+4. How can we market maker residencies to support schools grow a web maker mindset?

 This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.